 TBRI consists of 3 sets of harmonious principles: Connecting, Empowering, and Correcting.
 They are designed to be used by parents and caregivers of children of all ages and risk levels.
 TBRI is based upon how optimal development should have occurred.

 Caregivers Training is taught in AGAPE's training and family therapy room.
-Information is shared over four days with each day consisting of 6 hours of training from 8:00 to 2:30.
+For our summer training, information will be shared over ten weeks with each session consisting of 2 hours of training from 6:00 to 8:00 in the evening.

 Upcoming Caregivers Training:

 June 16th Introduction and Overview [Part 2]